 DOVES AND PIGEONS

-At backyard bird feeders in the State of Arizona, doves are represented by three species.
-Doves and pigeons are entirely vegetarian at all times of the year.
-They have a weak straight bill adapted to pick seeds and grains and swallow them whole.
-They are unable to crush seeds as finches and sparrows do.
-Some may take small berries.
+Doves and pigeons have small heads and earth-toned plumage.
+Among birds that visit backyard bird feeders in Arizona, doves are represented by three species.
+Doves and pigeons are entirely vegetarian year-round.
+They have a weak, straight bill adapted to picking seeds and grains and swallowing them whole; some may also consume small berries.

 Mourning Dove